Prince Harry And Meghan Markle: Awkward Body Language May Mean Bored Prince

 Prince Harry and Meghan Markle took a big step forward in their relationship when they attended Harry’s best friend’s wedding in Jamaica last week.
 Harry and Meghan’s fans hoped it was the first step on the road to a royal engagement announcement of Prince Harry’s wedding to the Suits actress.
-But according to the Daily Mail, there are signs that all was not well in royal paradise.
+However, according to the Daily Mail, there are signs that all was not well in royal paradise.

 Royal fans hope that the signs are wrong and Prince Harry and Meghan Markle get married soon.